tsfpga/tsfpga/doc/sphinx/netlist_build.rst

 Build result checkers
 ---------------------

-Build result checkers are executed after the succesful synthesis.
+Build result checkers are executed after the successful synthesis.
 They will fail the build and printout what went wrong if the conditions are not fulfilled.
 They are attached to a build in this fashion: